-School opens at 8.30am and form time starts at 8.50am.
+School gates open at 8.25am and form time starts at 8.40am.

-- Students should be in school before the bell rings at 8.45am and in their form room by 8.50am ready for registration. - The gates will be closed and locked at 8.45am every day. - Entry after this time will only be via the front door and main reception. - Students who are late to school without a valid reason will be sanctioned.
+- Students should be in their form room before the bell rings at 8.40am ready for • registration. - The gates will be closed and locked at 8.40am every day. - Entry after this time will only be via the front door and main reception. - Students who are late to school without a valid reason will be sanctioned.